nhairs/nserver/docs/quickstart.md

 ## Rules

-[Rules][nserver.rules] are tell our server which queries to send to which functions.
+[Rules][nserver.rules] tell our server which queries to send to which functions.
 NServer ships with two rule types:

-- [`WildcardStringRule`][nserver.rules.WildcardStringRule] which provides allows writing rules using a shorthand syntax.
+- [`WildcardStringRule`][nserver.rules.WildcardStringRule] which allows writing rules using a shorthand syntax.
-- [`RegexRule`][nserver.rules.RegexRule] which allows for matching using regular expressions.
+- [`RegexRule`][nserver.rules.RegexRule] which uses regular expressions for matching.

-When using the [`NameServer.rule`][nserver.server.NameServer.rule] decorator `str` rules will be used to create a `WildcardStringRule` whilst `Pattern` rules will be used to create a `RegexRule`.
-This decorator also return the original function unchanged so it is possible to decorate the same function with multiple rules.
+When using the [`NameServer.rule`][nserver.server.NameServer.rule] decorator string (`str`) rules will be used to create a `WildcardStringRule` whilst regular expression (`typing.Pattern`) rules will create a `RegexRule`.
+This decorator also return the original function unchanged meaning it is possible to decorate the same function with multiple rules.

 ```python
 @server.rule("{base_name}", ["A"])